symfony/symfony-docs/controller/error_pages.rst

 Error pages for the production environment can be customized in different ways depending on your needs:

 #.
-If you just want to change the contents and styles of the error pages to match
+If you only want to change the contents and styles of the error pages to match
    the rest of your application, :ref:`override the default error templates <use-default-error-controller>`;

 #.
 If you want to change the contents of non-HTML error output,